Public cautioned on use of Chloroquine

 He thereby requested the general public to refrain from purchasing Chloroquine from outside of hospitals.

 The Director General of Health Services further urged the public to avoid usage of medicines within their homes based on fake and wrong advice.

-(Colombo Gazette)
+Meanwhile, the National Medicines Regulatory Authority (NMRA) has requested all retail pharmacies to refrain from selling Chloroquine and Hydroxychloroquine without a valid prescription from a Specialist Medical Officer.

+Issuing a press release, the NMRA said the decision was taken on the directives of the Chief Executive Officer of the National Medicines Regulatory Authority.